After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

-Yes, I’ve learned a lot by reading and attending Pro classes, but that I know for sure, that these tips will motivate and boost the productivity of every beginner, even if You still think that you are not an artist yet.
+Yes, I’ve learned a lot by reading and attending Pro classes, but I know for sure, that these tips will motivate and boost the productivity of every beginner, even if You still think that you are not an artist yet – many painters had that feeling!

-I suggest you split all 51 tips by groups, as it could be easier for you to follow and pick the area you need advice from right now.
+I suggest you split all painting tips into groups, as it could be easier for you to follow and pick the area you need advice from right now.

 - Learning acrylic painting